 Dave graduated with distinction from Worcester Polytechnic Institute with a BS in Computer Science, after which he founded and became CTO of Powerdime.com.
 As part of the team at Nine Summer, a software development and consulting firm based in Connecticut, he‘s had strategic involvement in many projects including Crisply.com, TrivialPursuit.com, The History Channel, Readers Digest, Rave Wireless, and Comtex News Network.
 He holds numerous patents for his work on accessibility features built into Microsoft Windows.

-Robert Friend, Vice President, Business Development & Strategy
+Robert Friend, Vice President, Business Development & Consulting

-Robert is an Adjunct for the Brooklyn College Graduate Training Program in Performing Arts Management.
-He served as Executive Director for the Arenafootball2 Mohegan Wolves, as Director of Institutional Advancement for Connecticut’s Garde Arts Center, as Director of Marketing and Operations for California’s Tony Award-winning La Jolla Playhouse, and Associate Director of Marketing for Connecticut’s Long Wharf Theatre.
+Robert is currently an Adjunct for Brooklyn College’s Graduate Program in Performing Arts Management.
+Previously, he served as founder and lead consultant for Strategic Entertainment Group, a consulting company providing insight and support for arts organizations across North America.
+His tenure includes serving as Executive Director for several Connecticut-based performing arts and education service organizations, as Director of Marketing and Operations for California’s Tony Award winning La Jolla Playhouse, as Director of Institutional Advancement for Connecticut’s Historic Garde Arts Center, and as Associate Director of Marketing for Connecticut’s Tony Award winning Long Wharf Theatre.

 Robert is a graduate of Boston’s Emerson College and serves on the College’s Board of Trustees.
-He is also a member of the League of Historic American Theatre’s Board of Directors and serves on the Board of Directors for the International Ticketing Association (INTIX) as its Board Secretary.
+He is a past Board member of the League of Historic American Theatres and currently serves as Board Secretary for the International Ticketing Association (INTIX).

-A close observer of arts marketing and management trends, Michelle has been giving seminars on the topic since 2008, including sessions at NAMP, INTIX, Arts Reach, and Dreamforce, as well as multi-city tours in the United States and Spain.
+A close observer of arts marketing and management trends, Michelle has presented over 20 seminars on the topic since 2008, including sessions at the National Arts Marketing Project Conference, INTIX, Arts Reach, and Dreamforce, as well as multi-city tours in the United States and Spain.
 She is the co-author of Breaking the Fifth Wall: Rethinking Arts Marketing for the 21st Century, published in April 2011, a handbook for the industry about the importance of building and strengthening relationships with arts patrons.
+Michelle also co-chairs the conference committee for the annual PatronManager Community Meeting.

-Michelle spent three years on the board of ELNYA (Emerging Leaders of New York Arts), a professional development group for arts administrators in their 20s and 30s.
-She holds a B.A. in Classics from Wesleyan University, but spends much more time dealing with apex code exceptions than translating ancient Greek, these days.
+Michelle is a former board member of ELNYA (Emerging Leaders of New York Arts), a professional development group for arts administrators in their 20s and 30s, and currently serves on two committees for INTIX (the International Ticketing Association).
+She holds a B.A. in Classics from Wesleyan University, but since earning her Salesforce Advanced Administrator and App Builder certifications, she spends much more time translating apex code exceptions than ancient Greek, these days.